KathyReid/skill-malibu-stacy/README.md

 ## Todo

 Where do I start?
-More Angela Hamiltons, fewer Kim Kardashians.
+More Margaret Hamiltons, fewer Kim Kardashians.